shiy9/grocerysmart/README.md

 # Grocery Smart

+## Updates:
+* main branch, 12/11: added `data` folder to store all of our images, store, and inventory information to act as a backend.
+  * `cart.json` is used to store what items are in the cart at the moment.
+It is a JSON array.
+  * `inventory.json` is used to store grocery store inventory information.
+Every store has an `items` key which is the store's inventory.
+  * See both files for details, they are pretty straight forward.
+  * Notes:
+    * The `pic-dir` is the item picture file path.
+The pictures will be stored in `data/images`.
+The reason there is `../../` in front is because we would be using these file paths within the components in `src/components`.
+    * Also, the `distance` key in `inventory.json` is just for display since we are just developing static pages at the moment.

+## Git operations for development
+* **Always** work on a separate branch first.
+Make sure everything works, and then merge to main.
+(Ideally we would do this step during group meetings in case there are merge conflicts.)
+* To create a new branch and switch to it, use `git checkout -b <branch-name>`
+  * The new branch will not immediately appear on the GitHub repository.
+You can attempt to do a `push` and the terminal will tell you what to do in order to establish a connection to `origin/<branch-name>`.
+* To pull changes from `main` to your development branch, switch to the development branch using `git checkout <branch-name>` and `git pull origin master`

 ## Git Basics
 In your terminal, `cd` into a desired folder and do `git clone https://github.com/shiy9/grocerysmart.git` to copy the entire project.